locojoetive/Sound-Field-Visualisation/README.md

 ### 5. Animation

-The deformed sphere's vertices are passed to a shader that generates a 2D plane.
+The deformed sphere's vertices are passed to the shader ```SineFragmentDisplacement.shader``` that generates a 2D plane.
 This plane then renders an intersection (Querschnitt) of the sphere and illustrates the sound propagation as wave impulses.